 Final letter grades of A-, B-, C-, and D- are guaranteed with final course grades of 90%, 80%, 70%, and 60%, respectively.
 If your final course grade falls near a letter grade boundary, I may take into account class participation, attendance, and/or improvement during the semester.

-Written assignments are due at the beginning of class on the assigned date.
-Programming projects are due on Canvas by 11:59pm on the assigned date.
-Homework assignments should be written neatly.
+Any work submitted on paper should be typed or handwritten neatly.
 Poorly written work will not be graded.
 All pages of assignments should be stapled together.